-References: Referral response from the Stanislaus County Department of Public Works dated May 30, 2024; Referral response from Department of Environmental Resources, Groundwater Resources Division, dated April 1, 2024; Referral Response from Central Valley Regional Water Quality Control Board, dated March 29, 2024; Referral response from Modesto Irrigation District, dated May 1, 2024; Referral response received from the Department of Environmental Resources, Environmental Health Division, dated March 26, 2024; Stanislaus County General Plan and Support Documentation1.
+References: Referral response from the Stanislaus County Department of Public Works dated May 30, 2024; Referral response from Department of Environmental Resources, Groundwater Resources Division, dated April 1, 2024; Referral Response from Central Valley Regional Water Quality Control Board, dated March 29, 2024; Referral response from Modesto Irrigation District, dated May 1, 2024; Referral response received from the Department of Environmental Resources, Environmental Health Division, dated March 26, 2024; Stanislaus County General Plan and Support Documentation.

 XI.
-LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Physically divide an established community?
-X b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect? х
+LAND USE AND PLANNING Would the project: Potentially Significant Impact Less Than Significant With Mitigation Included Less Than Significant Impact No Impact a) Physically divide an established community? Х b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect?
+X

-Discussion: This is a request to amend the General Plan designation of two parcels from Industrial Transition to Industrial, to amend the zoning designation of 31 parcels from Single-Family Residential (R-1) and Planned Development (P-D) (373) to a new P-D, and to allow relocation of an approved stormwater drainage basin serving a Gallo Glass Company storage facility permitted under the P-D (373) development plan.
+Discussion: This is a request to amend the General Plan designation of two parcels from Industrial Transition to Industrial, to amend the zoning designation of 31 parcels from Single-Family Residential (R-1) toand Planned Development (P-D) (373) to a new P-D, and to allow relocation of an approved stormwater drainage basin serving a Gallo Glass Company storage facility permitted under the P-D (373) development plan.

 P-D (373) was approved by the Board of Supervisors under General Plan Amendment (GPA) and Rezone (REZ) No. PLN2023-0166 - Gallo Glass Company on August 20, 2024 to allow for the development of outdoor glass storage, and the option to develop a warehouse on 24 contiguous parcels ("2023 GPA REZ Project"), plus five additional parcels that were former public rights-of-way.
 The 2023 GPA REZ project was approved to allow the pavement of the project site and utilize the entirety of the property for outdoor storage of bulk palletized, shrink-wrapped glass containers, stacked up to four pallets high, and construction of a 150,000± square-foot warehouse building, up to 75-feet in height.
 The project site's hours of operations will be 24-hours per-day, seven days a week, year-round when operational.
 Due to the site usage proposed as exclusively storage, the project site will be primarily unmanned, with only one employee expected to be on-site at any given time, for maintenance, pick-ups, or deliveries of glass.
-The project anticipated 30-60 truck trips per-day, over the course of a 24-hour period.
+The previously approved project anticipated 30-60 truck trips per-day, over the course of a 24-hour period.
+No vehicle trips, employee numbers, or changes to the operation of the approved project are anticipated with the subject request.